Overwatch and pornography

-Blizzard Entertainment's 2016 video game Overwatch inspired a notable amount of fan-made pornography.
-The game's distinct and colorful character designs drew the attention of many online content creators, resulting in sexually explicit fanart.
+Blizzard Entertainment's Overwatch video game franchise inspired a notable amount of fan-made pornography.
+The games' distinct and colorful character designs drew the attention of many online content creators, resulting in sexually explicit fanart.
 Character models were ripped from the beta versions of the game and subsequently spread, edited, and animated on the Internet.

 Animated pornography shorts and sexualized imagery featuring official character models constitute the main content of Overwatch pornography.
 Original pornography fan artists (animators and illustrators) are most commonly based on social media platforms such as Twitter, Reddit, and Tumblr, while they upload their works to file hosting services like MEGA, Gfycat, Webmshare, and Google Drive.
 Pornographic content is created primarily through Valve's Source Filmmaker (SFM) and Blender.

 Overwatch pornography usually consists of short pieces of video featuring characters such as Tracer, D.Va, and Mei.
 Blizzard initially issued cease-and-desist orders to some prolific creators through an independent security firm, though the game's director described the situation as "an inevitable reality of the internet in 2016."
 Video game journalists have described the abundance of (pornographic) fan works as a positive indicator for the game's longevity.
 Pornographic works of the game remained a topic of discussion long after that game's release, with artists making content of the game's post-launch characters, and Overwatch-related search topics continuing to be popular on porn websites.

 Overwatch and its pornographic community has inspired various groups and companies to produce adult content related to the game.
 Brazzers produced a "porn parody" based on Overwatch in September 2016.
 The website Overpog.com started producing a Playboy-style magazine about the game in late 2016, until they were forced to stop in February the following year.
 Overwatch has inspired both sexualized cosplay and pornographic virtual reality works.